Sean Slater

-Sean Slater is a fictional character from the BBC soap opera EastEnders, played by Robert Kazinsky, he made his first appearance on 22 August 2006.
-Sean's existence was revealed on 9 December 2005 when his sister Stacey Slater (Lacey Turner) returns to Walford after their mother, Jean Slater (Gillian Wright), attempts suicide.
-It was announced on 18 January 2008 that Kazinsky would be leaving the show, and he made his final appearance on 1 January 2009.
-He returned for a brief stint on 26 April 2019, and departed again on 6 May 2019.
-Kazinsky returned again for one-off appearances on 1 November 2021 and 7 April 2022.
+Sean Slater is a fictional character from the BBC soap opera EastEnders, portrayed by Robert Kazinsky who made his first appearance on 22 August 2006.
+It was announced in January 2008 that Kazinsky was exiting the show, with scenes concerning Sean's departure airing on 1 January 2009.
+He returned for a brief stint between 26 April and 6 May 2019, and for one-off appearances on 1 November 2021 and 7 April 2022.
+In August 2026, it was announced that Kazinsky would reprise the role on a regular basis, with Sean's return to air later that same year.

 Creation

 Sean was created as an addition to the soap's existing Slater family, comprised initially of sister Stacey Slater (Lacey Turner) and mother Jean Slater (Gillian Wright).
 He was first mentioned on 9 December 2005 when his sister, Stacey, unfolded a family picture to reveal a fourth member (Sean).
 It was first announced on 13 April 2006 that the character would be joining EastEnders in the coming months, with the revelation made that: "He's going to enter the Square with a bang and will be at the centre of some of the biggest storylines of the year."
 A month later, on 18 May 2006, it was announced that Robert Kazinsky had been cast in the role of Sean.
 Kazinsky said of his casting: "I've grown up with EastEnders so I can't quite believe I'll soon be part of the Slater family."